FernandoZnga/django-on-docker/README.md

 volumes:
   postgres_data:
 ```
-Make sure to add this new variables/values into the `.env.dev` file and update the `settings.py` file.
+Make sure to add these new variables/values into the `.env.dev` file and update the `settings.py` file.
 ```text
 # env file
 DEBUG=true